[Appeared in (1991) CULTURAL DYNAMICS. 4(1). p.98-106]

 Hinduism does not merely fail to be a religion; it is not even a meaningful unit of discourse (397; my italics).

 The implication, then, is that religion is not a cultural universal but a conceptual compulsion of a religious culture.
-If Hinduism is not a meaningful unit of discourse, that is because (Staal notices this) it does not refer to a single unified phenomenon or even to a set of discrete phenomena.
-Simply put, it has no reference to anything in the world but a learnt way of answering the question, ‘are you a Hindu?’
+If Hinduism is not a meaningful unit of discourse, that is because it does not refer to a single unified phenomenon or even to a set of discrete phenomena.
+Simply put, it has no reference to anything in the world but a learnt way of answering the question, ‘Are you a Hindu?’

 If Staal subscribes to this version, how then could he argue or accept the following?